 Stephanie Castellucci began working at her family’s original outpost of Sugo in middle and high school and continued while visiting home during college.
 She received her formal training at the School of Hotel Administration at Cornell University and graduated in 2009.
 After graduation, Castellucci joined the family business and played a large part in the opening of The Iberian Pig and maintaining operations at Sugo.
 In 2011, she left Sugo to open Double Zero Napoletana in its original Sandy Springs location.
 Five years later, Double Zero successfully moved to Emory Village and introduced a refreshed, modern Italian menu.
 In 2018 after a successful opening of Bar Mercado, Castellucci moved from general manager of Double Zero to Bar Mercado to oversee the day-to-day operations of the groups Krog Street Market concepts.

-Or Mr. C, as most people call him, is a long time restaurateur.
-As he graduated from Boston University, his intention was to become a lawyer, however, when his father’s restaurant burnt down in a tragic fire he was faced with a life changing decision.
-In order to support his family, he started the restaurant again from scratch.
-He worked day and night and many times slept in the booths of the restaurant to get it off the ground.
+Or Mr. C, as most people call him, is a long-time restaurateur.
+He graduated from Boston University with the intention of becoming a lawyer.
+Before he could complete his schooling, Federico was faced with a life altering decision after receiving tragic news that his father’s restaurant, Archie’s Tavern, burned down in a fire.
+In order to support his family, he returned home and started the restaurant again from scratch.
+He worked tirelessly day and night to get the restaurant back off the ground.

-She currently serves as the COO of Castellucci Hospitality Group and oversees the daily operations of Sugo located in Johns Creek, Georgia.
-She is the consummate mother of the younger generation of Castelluccis that run CHG, and is there to help in all aspects.
+She currently serves as the General Manager of Sugo and oversees the daily operations of the restaurant.
+She is the consummate mother of the younger generation of Castelluccis that run CHG, and is always there to help in all aspects.